navnathdeshmukh45/Sigma-Web-Dev-Course-2024/README.md

 # Sigma Web Dev Course 2024
 # [Day 1](https://github.com/navnathdeshmukh45/Sigma-Web-Dev-Course-2024/tree/main/Day1)

 ### What is Scripting language? ###
-All scripting languages are programming languages.
+All <b>scripting languages</b> are programming languages.
 The scripting language is basically a language where instructions are written for a run time environment.
 They do not require the compilation step and are rather interpreted.

 ### 2.Advantages of Scripting language:-
-Easy learning.
+a.Easy learning.
-Fast editing.
+b.Fast editing.
-Interactivity.
+c.Interactivity.
-Functionality.
+d.Functionality.

 ### 3.Why JavaScript?
 JavaScript was initially created to “make web pages alive”.

 JavaScript is a dynamic Computer programming language.

 It is lightweight and most commonly used as a part of web pages.

 It is an interpreted programming language with object-oriented capabilities.

 ![alt text](https://github.com/navnathdeshmukh45/Sigma-Web-Dev-Course-2024/blob/main/Day1/client%20side.jpg)